library(demografr)

 Three competing models

 First, in order to perform model selection, we need to specify models themselves.
-We do this by defining three separate slendr functions, each of them encoding the three phylogenetic relationships from the diagrams above.
-Note that we’re not trying to infer the time of gene flow, for simplicity, but we do fix the gene flow event to different times (again, reflected in the alternative model sketches above):
+We do this by defining three separate slendr functions, each of them encoding the three population relationships from the diagrams above.
+Note that we’re not trying to infer the time of gene flow, for simplicity, but we do fix the gene flow event to different times (again, reflected in the alternative model sketches above), just to make the models stand out from one another:

 modelX <- function(Ne_A, Ne_B, Ne_C, Ne_D, T_1, T_2, T_3, gf) {